ZhangGroup-MITChemistry/OpenNucleome/analysis_code/chr_chr/README.md

 python adam.py 1 1
 ```

-calculate_contact_prob.f90: Calculate the contact prob after getting the trajectory (DUMP_FILE.dcd); 501 represents the first frame chosen for analysis; -1 represents the last frame in the trajectory; ./contact_prob/ represents that the contact_prob results will be in the current folder; counter.txt will log numbers of contact for every CV.
+calculate_contact_prob.f90: Calculate the contact prob after getting the trajectory (DUMP_FILE.dcd); 501 represents the first frame chosen for analysis; -1 represents the last frame in the trajectory; ./contact_prob/ represents that the contact_prob results will be in this folder; 1 represents the index of replica, and counter.txt will log numbers of contact for every collective variable.

 adam.py: The first 1 represents the 1st iteration, and the second 1 represents the number of replica.